raspberrypilearning/sense-hat-pong/en/step_8.md

 ---
 title: Answer
 ---
-You've seen this error before when you made the paddle.
+You've seen the same error before when you moved the paddle.
 The ball moves across the LED matrix and then the program crashes with the error `ValueError: X position must be between 0 and 7`.

 The ball moved to an `x` position that was higher than 7, which was off the end of the LED matrix.
 --- /collapse ---

-+ Add a conditional, stating that if the `ball_position[0]` reaches `7`, its velocity gets reversed so it goes in the other direction:
++ Immediately after the line of code to move the ball, add a conditional, stating that if the `ball_position[0]` reaches `7`, its velocity gets reversed so it goes in the other direction:

 ``` python
 if ball_position[0] == 7:
 	ball_velocity[0] = -ball_velocity[0]
 ```

 + Save and run your code again.
-The ball should bounce off the right edge of the matrix, but when it reaches the left edge, you'll get another error.
+The ball should bounce off the right edge of the matrix, but when it reaches the left edge, you'll get another error because it is trying to go off the screen in that direction too!

-+ Add to the conditional to say that the ball should reverse direction if it's position is equal to 7 OR is equal to 0.
++ Add to the conditional to say that the ball should reverse direction if its position is equal to 7 OR is equal to 0.

 --- hints ---
 --- hint ---